 This route, much of which is traffic free, quite flat and well signposted, is a great option for less confident cyclists, families, or if you are just out for a leisurely pedal.
-From the city centre's Glasgow Green park, it follows the meanders of the north bank of the River Clyde east past Rutherglen and Cambuslang.
+From the city centre's Glasgow Green park with the iconic McLennan Arch, it follows the meanders of the north bank of the River Clyde east past Rutherglen and Cambuslang.
 This is followed by a few on-road sections to Uddingston, which some users should be aware of.
-It has plenty places for a bite to eat and a juice, while Bothwell Castle is close by.
+It has plenty places for a bite to eat (remember your mask!) and a juice, while Bothwell Castle is close by.

 Difficulty: Easy (but can be made quite long)